martinashworth/NewsReview/README.md

 Code of Conduct
 ---------------

 No Code of Conduct either.
-Just behave until I work out what all this means.
+Just be excellent to each other, and behave until I work out what all this means.